It’s official: The 2020 New Hampshire presidential primary is underway, and once again Dartmouth is in the thick of it.

 “New Hampshire is an exceptional place to be a student interested in politics,” he says.
 “Not only is it first in the nation during presidential primaries, New Hampshire also has a tremendous political culture that makes citizens especially passionate and active.”

-The primary in 2016 brought a steady stream of Republican presidential hopefuls including former New York Gov. George Pataki, then-New Jersey Gov. Chris Christie, South Carolina Sen. Lindsey Graham, then-Ohio Gov. John Kasich, former Hewlett-Packard CEO Carly Fiorina, former Florida Gov. Jeb Bush, and Kentucky Sen. Rand Paul.
+The brought a steady stream of Republican presidential hopefuls including former New York Gov. George Pataki, then-New Jersey Gov. Chris Christie, South Carolina Sen. Lindsey Graham, then-Ohio Gov. John Kasich, former Hewlett-Packard CEO Carly Fiorina, former Florida Gov. Jeb Bush, and Kentucky Sen. Rand Paul.

 And Dartmouth alumna Sen. Kirsten Gillibrand ’88 of New York is one of four—along with Sen. Elizabeth Warren of Massachusetts and Sen. Kamala Harris of California, and Rep. Tulsi Gabbard of Hawaii—to officially declare they are running for the Democratic nomination for president in the 2020 election.